sf1/quicktoc-vim/README.md

 A quicker way is to hit **\<localleader\> c** when editing a Latex or Markdown document.

+This plugin does not have any external dependencies.

 Installation
 ------------

-This plugin is written in pure vimscript and does not depend on any external programs.
-The recommended installation method is via [pathogen](https://github.com/tpope/vim-pathogen):
+Install [pathogen](https://github.com/tpope/vim-pathogen) and [git](http://git-scm.com/), if not already installed, and then copy and paste the following:

     cd ~/.vim/bundle
     git clone git://github.com/sf1/quicktoc-vim.git

 Screenshot